-Aung San Suu Ki to Address Myanmar Crisis
+Aung San Suu Ki To Address Myanmar Crisis

-UNITED NATIONS – The threat from North Korea will be the topic number one at the United Nations General Assembly.
+UNITED NATIONS – The threat from North Korea will be the No. 1 topic at the United Nations General Assembly.
 But there is an urgency to deal with the desperation of Muslims fleeing Myanmar to escape what U.N. leaders call a campaign of ethnic cleansing by the military.

 But she has announced she would speak early on Tuesday, apparently reacting to international criticism.
 She serves as the de facto leader of Myanmar and its foreign minister.
 But the military controls defense and border affairs as well as the police.

-Suu Kyi had asked Kofi Annan, the former UN secretary-general, to head a commission.
+Suu Kyi had asked Kofi Annan, the former UN secretary general, to head a commission.
 He has produced a report, which has been ignored.
-"Unless current challenges are addressed promptly, further radicalization within both communities is a real risk," the nine-member commission said in its report.
-It described the persecuted Rohingya as "the single biggest stateless community in the world".
+“Unless current challenges are addressed promptly, further radicalization within both communities is a real risk,” the nine-member commission said in its report.
+It described the persecuted Rohingya as “the single biggest stateless community in the world.”

-Myranmar officials told to stop it On Monday British Foreign Minister Boris Johnson chaired a closed meeting of Myanmar officials, and others, including US Ambassador Nikki Haley.
+On Monday, British Foreign Minister Boris Johnson chaired a closed meeting of Myanmar officials, and others, including U.S. Ambassador Nikki Haley.
 Johnson, in a statement said the group pressed for a stop to the violence and to “open up immediate humanitarian access.”

 At the meeting were Burma’s National Security Advisor and Deputy Foreign Minister and ministers from Bangladesh, Indonesia, Turkey, Australia, Canada, Sweden and Denmark.